prototypdigital/axios-http-client/README.md

 Axios HTTP wrapper is a simple class wrapper around axios written in typescript that's made to generalize API calls for the whole project, to make API calls easier, and to make your code cleaner.

 You can use this wrapper as you want but our advice is to create one file (or if you're using React, create a hook) where you will instantiate one generalized `HttpClient` class and configure your axios client as you want.
-And then reused in your services.
+And then reuse it in your services.
 `HttpClient` class is written as an abstract class, and if you want to use it, you have to extend it.
 You have to pass some props to instantiate this class.

 ## Props